-I was nervous speaking on Sunday morning because I was preparing for a seminar at the Santa Fe Institute.
+I was nervous speaking on Sunday morning because I was preparing for a seminar at the Santa Fe Institute (read transcripts of this Cultural Evolution Workshop).
 Dan Dennett was the organiser and had asked each of us to present the ideas of another.
 I was to do Nicolas Claidiere which involved more of the difficult Godfrey-Smith diagrams we had all discussed before.
 But this went fine and people suggested we have another Memelab soon where I could report back on the event – hence our next meeting.

 We had proper Devon cream teas and a great roast dinner cooked by Jolyon and Emma.
 Thanks to them and to Adam for looking after us all so well.
 And we had walks in the fields and woods nearby, as well as up on Dartmoor on the final day.

 In 2013 we welcomed Dan Dennett, Larry Bull, Stevie Smith, Jonnie Hughes, Alan Winfield and Marina Strinkovsky, Jolyon and Emma (who looked after us and cooked).
 It was pouring with rain and cold!

 Dan and his wife, Susan, arrived on Friday and we had a long tea with Dan saying words are the most important memes, they are virtual machines and like Java Aplets can run on any brain already loaded with e.g. English.
 Neurons have been tamed, like feral animals that revert to wild-type.